markh-de/KiVar/README.md

 If KiVar fails to find a matching definite Choice for a variation Aspect, then the corresponding variation Choice selector is preset to the entry _'\<unset>'_.
 This will probably happen before applying a specific Choice for the first time or after editing Assignments, because not all of the initial footprint data may perfectly match exactly one of the defined variation Choices (per Aspect).

+Also, KiVar tries to match the corresponding Variant according to the selected Aspect Choices.

+If all Records and Variant data can be processed without problems, the plugin's main selection dialog window appears.

 ##### Possible Error Messages

-In case the user-provided Records cannot be parsed and/or processed without problems, an error message window with a list of problems will be presented.
+In case the user-provided Records or Variant data cannot be parsed and/or processed without problems, an error message window with a list of problems will be presented.
 Each of the listed problems must then be fixed in order to successfully start the plugin.

 > [!TIP]
-> Error messages can be clicked to focus the corresponding footprint on the _pcbnew_ canvas in the background.
+> Error messages can be clicked to focus the corresponding footprint on the _pcbnew_ canvas in the background, if applicable.

+##### Variant Selection

+If a Variant is selected (requires Variants to be defined), then all Bound Aspects will be preset to their corresponding Choice.

+##### Variant Management

+Rudimentary functions are implemented in the KiVar Plugin to

+ * create a new Variant definition table binding a specific set of Aspects,
+ * add a new Variant definition with a specific set of assigned Choices (one per Bound Aspect),
+ * delete a Variant definition,
+ * launch the system's default CSV editor to directly edit the Variant definition table,
+ * reload the table file from disk.

+These functions can be found in the three-dot menu next to the plugin's Variant selector.

 ##### Variation Choices Selection

-If all Records can be processed without problems, the plugin dialog window appears.

 For the above [usage examples](#usage-examples), the selection dialog window may look similar to the following: